What is road rage?

 It’s important to realize that road rage is listed as an exemption in many auto insurance policies.
 This is because any damage or liability stemming from aggressive driving isn’t considered an accident, but rather as having been caused by risky behaviour.
 Details can be found in your contract; however, it is your insurance company’s discretion to cover road rage or not.
 But they must clearly outline this exclusion in the contract.
 Contact your isure broker to confirm details of coverage on your policy.

 Reporting road rage incidents to the police

-If the road rage was a serious concern to you or made you feel that there is a threat to your life, then you may want to report it to the police.
+If road rage is a serious concern to you or makes you feel that there is a threat to your life, then you may want to report it to the police.
 The Ontario Provincial Police allow you to report an instance of road rage from your phone or computer.
 Your report will be reviewed by an OPP officer and they may contact you for further details.
 You may report instances of:

 - Unsafe passing or changes of lanes

 - Tailgating closely

 If you encounter a hazardous road rage situation, then you may call the police for help by dialling 911 or 1(888) 310-1122.
 If you are being followed, do not stop or go home.
 Instead, get help from the police and be sure to make a note of the licence plate, as well as the colour, make, and model of the vehicle.

 As per MTO, you may do the following if you feel threatened:

 - Don’t step out of your vehicle and keep the doors closed

 - Use your car’s Bluetooth system to call the police (if safe to do so)